aa-ahmed-aa/Design_Pattern/README.md

 # Design_Pattern
-Php code for &lt;a href="https://www.amazon.com/Head-First-Design-Patterns-Brain-Friendly/dp/0596007124">Head first design pattern &lt;/a>with the power of namespacing.
+Php code for [Head First Design Pattern](https://www.amazon.com/Head-First-Design-Patterns-Brain-Friendly/dp/0596007124) with the power of namespaces.

+## Usage
+Run `composer install` to generate the psr-4 autoloader.

+## Patterns